Table of Contents[Hide][Show]

 The modern lifestyle, with chronic stressors and pollutions all around us, increases our needs for micronutrients.
 We need more B vitamins and magnesium to deal with stress.
 We also need more B vitamins, selenium, and antioxidants to remove the chemicals that we are exposed to.

-In the Proceedings of the National Academy of Sciences, the world leading nutrition researcher Dr. Bruce Ames wrote that low micronutrient status can lead to metabolic disruption, mitochondrial decay, cellular aging, and increased DNA mutation (source).
+In the Proceedings of the National Academy of Sciences, the leading nutrition researcher Dr. Bruce Ames wrote that low micronutrient status can lead to metabolic disruption, mitochondrial decay, cellular aging, and increased DNA mutation.
 These can lead to fatigue, hormone imbalances, poor immune function, weight gain, and increased risks of cancer and neurodegenerative diseases.

-Therefore, supplementation with a multivitamin and mineral is a recommended as a cost-effective way to prevent nutrient deficiencies.
+Therefore, supplementation with a multivitamin and mineral is recommended as a cost-effective way to prevent nutrient deficiencies.

-Greens Powder vs Vitamins
+Greens Powder vs. Vitamins

-First, nutrients that are present together in whole food sources often work in synergy, like vitamin C and bioflavonoids in fruits or vitamins A and D in egg yolks, cod liver oil, and butter work together for better absorption.
-Second, micronutrients in whole foods are generally more bioavailable than the synthetic forms.
+First, nutrients that are present together in whole food sources often work in synergy.
+Vitamin C and bioflavonoids in fruits or vitamins A and D in egg yolks, cod liver oil, and butter work together for better absorption.
+Second, micronutrients in whole foods are generally more bioavailable than synthetic forms.
 Third, there are still important nutrients and phytochemicals in plants that we have yet to discover.

 Because a greens supplement provides vitamins from nutrient-dense whole food sources, it is a great way to ensure that you get sufficient amounts of micronutrients and antioxidants.
 The soil may be depleted from minerals, but the sea is not.
 Therefore, you want to get a greens supplement that includes some marine sources of nutrients.

 Most vitamins, especially B vitamins, are stimulants.
 Many people find B vitamins so stimulating that it causes heart palpitations and anxiety.
 Whereas, vitamins from whole food sources, with the natural nutrient forms and synergies, are less likely to cause this problem.
-You may have eaten foods high in B vitamins like vegetables or liver without the heart palpitations.
-Since it’s also a whole food, greens powder can help with fatigue and hormone balance without the excess stimulation.
+You may have eaten foods high in B vitamins like vegetables or liver without heart palpitations.
+Since it’s also a whole food, greens powder can help with fatigue and hormone balance without excess stimulation.

 There are a LOT of greens powders out there, but not all are created equal.
 In general, there are some important things to watch out for when choosing a powder.

 Vegetables, especially the more nutrient-dense ones, are good for you.
-Unfortunately, it’s hard to make vegetables taste good, especially when you try to condense as many as 12 servings of vegetable into a single scoop.
+Unfortunately, it’s hard to make vegetables taste good, especially when you try to condense as many as 12 servings of vegetables into a single scoop.

 In order to make the green powders taste palatable, many manufacturers use potentially harmful ingredients, such as: